protontypes/open-sustainable-technology/README.md

 - [dataaimsr](https://github.com/ropensci/dataaimsr) - Australian Institute of Marine Science (AIMS) Data Platform API Client which provides easy access to AIMS Data Platform scientific data and information.
 - [GeoPressureR](https://github.com/Rafnuss/GeoPressureR) - R package which help researchers construct the trajectory of a bird equiped with an atmospheric pressure sensor.
 - [GBIF Alert](https://github.com/riparias/gbif-alert) - A GBIF-based early alert system for invasive species.
+- [allometric](https://github.com/allometric/allometric) - Thousands of allometric models exist in the scientific and technical forestry literature, and allometric is a platform for archiving and using this vast array of models in a robust and structured format.

 ### Cryosphere